ChristianHering/WaveShare/README.md

 License
 -------

-Currently closed source until I choose a license for this project.
+This project is currently licensed under GPLv3.
+This means you may use our source for your own project, so long as it remains open source and is licensed under GPLv3.

 Please refer to the [license](/LICENSE) file for more information.